 In 2013, the National Highway Traffic Safety Administration mandated that all new motorcoaches be built with seat belts starting in November 2016.
 Buses built before the rule went into effect are not required to have seat belts.
 All buses, regardless of when they were built, are subject to federal safety regulations to ensure a safe ride for passengers and drivers alike.

 Are charter buses wheelchair accessible?

 All charter bus companies are required by the Americans with Disabilities Act to provide wheelchair accessible coaches when they are requested.
 However, bus companies don’t always outfit every bus in their fleet with wheelchair lifts, so you’ll need to request one specifically.

 Who drives a charter bus?

 Don’t worry about asking Uncle Jerry to obtain a bus license before your trip.
 Your charter bus company will provide you with a safe, professional driver.
 Your bus driver is in charge of your group’s safety, so find companies with excellent driver standards and reputations.

 If your trip will include nights, you’ll need to factor in the cost of your driver’s hotel room.
 Even if your bus company doesn’t specify hotel requirements, we recommend budgeting for a 3-star hotel or higher.
-With some bus companies, you may even be responsible for the bus driver’s meals.
-Your bus driver is responsible for your safety, so make sure he or she gets a good night’s sleep and a filling meal!
+Your bus driver is responsible for your safety, so make sure he or she gets a good night’s sleep!

 Will my driver make last minute stops?